- Original research

 There were no significant intrinsic trade-offs between ecosystem functions/EMF, i.e., without the influence of the fire regime (Fig. 3A).
 The same pattern was observed when considering the environmental filter exerted by fire severity (Fig. 3C).
 We evidenced that fire recurrence caused two significant trade-offs to emerge: between soil fertility and both decomposition and plant production functions (Fig. 3B).
 However, there were no significant differences in the Pearson correlation coefficients of each pair of functions between the three correlation matrices or scenarios (intrinsic synergies/trade-offs, driven by fire recurrence and driven by fire severity) (Table 3).

 Intrinsic synergies and trade-offs between standardized ecosystem functions (A), synergies and trade-offs driven by fire recurrence (B), and synergies and trade-offs driven by fire severity (C).
-Asterisks denote significant Pearson correlations between each pair of ecosystem functions within each scenario (A–C).
+Asterisks denote significant Pearson correlations between each pair of ecosystem functions within each scenario (AC).

 Discussion